gzguevara/gzguevara/README.md

 </tr>
 <tr>
   <td> <p align="center">
-    Kaggle Competition <br> - Current -
+    Kaggle Competition <br> - Aug 2022 -
   </p> </td>
   <td> <p align="center">
     <a href = "https://www.kaggle.com/competitions/amex-default-prediction/overview"> American Express Credit Scoring </a>
   </p> </td>
   <td>
-   Summer 2022, after my master's, I decide to finally join a kaggle competition.
-I had some experiance with credit scoring.
-Currently I am working with an ensemble of models for different kinds of customers.
-Last time I checked I was on place 655 of 3000. </td>
+   The goal was to predict customers, which will default - binary classification.
+I spend quite some time on feature engineering and became a "Kaggle Notebooks Expert".
+My team provided an ensemble of a XGBoost, LGBM, CatBoost and RNN.
+We made it into the top 8% and were awarded a 🥉 medal! </td>
   <td> <p align="center">
   <a href = "https://github.com/gzguevara/amex_kaggle"> Code </a>
   </p> </td>